Dopamine

 Dopamine is the good feeling that a reward is at hand.
 It’s your brain’s signal that a need is about to be met.
 Dopamine releases energy to help you step toward the reward.
 Each step closer stimulates more dopamine, but the good feeling stops once the need is met.
 To enjoy more, your brain scans for the next opportunity to meet a need.
 Dopamine motivates us to keep meeting needs by making it feel good.

-In the state of nature, you had to forage constantly to survive.
-Dopamine motivated the quest.
+In the state of nature, you had to forage constantly to survive, and dopamine motivated the quest.
 Once physical needs are met, dopamine motivates you to meet social needs.
 Natural selection built a brain that cares urgently about the survival of your genes.
 Dopamine rewards you for behaviors linked to what biologists call “reproductive success.”
-A good hair day sparks your dopamine if you perceive it as moving you toward a social reward.
+A good hair day sparks dopamine as you anticipate progress toward a social reward.

 How Can You Manage Your Dopamine?